SnifferDRONE™ is Top Performer in Independent Methane Detection Study

 Sniffer was invited to participate in five experiments (22, 24, 27, 34, and 35), each limited to 90 minutes.
 These experiments involved emissions studies over a twenty-acre area of a closed landfill, designed to emulate a landfill with isolated methane emissions.
 The site, located in Petrolia, Canada, is designed to simulate landfill emission by releasing pure methane gas at point sources on an actual landfill.

 Sniffer maximized its time on site to achieve as much sampling as possible within each 90-minute experiment, achieving 3.75m spacing – a case study in the speed and efficiency that can be achieved with the SnifferDRONE.
 3.75m spacing allows Sniffer to downsample the data to emulate all multiples of 3.75m spacing, including all known regulatory spacings (7.5m / 25’; 15m; and 30m).
-Stay tuned to this series where the data are downsampled to show equivalent performance at 7.5m and nearly identical performance at simulated 11.25m spacing.
+See Part 3 of this post, where the data are downsampled to show equivalent performance at 7.5m and nearly identical performance at simulated 11.25m spacing.

 Don’t mistake this experiment for OTM-51 compliance testing.